-Resource/Concern Issue(s) Analyzed?
-(Y/N) Rationale for Dismissal from Analysis or Issue(s) Requiring Detailed Analysis Areas of critical The alternatives would not negatively affect ACEC values. environmental concern N (ACEC) BLM natural areas N There are no BLM natural areas within the area covered by the BLM Las IN Vegas Field Office.
-Fuels/fire management N The alternatives would not negatively affect the management of fire and/or IN fuels management.
-Geology / mineral Designation of wilderness, not this wilderness management plan, affects resources / energy N mineral resources.
-All BLM-managed wilderness areas are withdrawn from production new mining claims.
-Invasive nonnative plant The alternatives would not negatively affect the management of invasive species (includes noxious N nonnative plant species. weeds) Land/access N There are no private inholdings, thus access is not an issue.
+Resource/Concern lssue(s) Analyzed?
+(Y/N) Rationale for Dismissal from Analysis or Issue(s) Requiring Detailed Analysis Areas of critical environmental concern (ACEC) N The alternatives would not negatively affect ACEC values.
+BLM natural areas N There are no BLM natural areas within the area covered by the BLM Las Vegas Field Office.
+Fuels/fire management N The alternatives would not negatively affect the management of fire and/or fuels management.
+Geology / mineral resources / energy production N Designation of wilderness, not this wilderness management plan, affects mineral resources.
+All BLM-managed wilderness areas are withdrawn from new mining claims.
+Invasive nonnative plant species (includes noxious weeds) N The alternatives would not negatively affect the management of invasive nonnative plant species.
+Land/access N There are no private inholdings, thus access is not an issue.
+Lands with wilderness characteristics (LWC) N No LWC use allocation exists within the current resource management plan.
+Livestock grazing N The alternatives would not affect any authorized grazing allotments.
+Paleontological resources N The alternatives would not affect areas with known paleontological resources.
+Rangeland health standards N Negative impacts on rangeland health are not expected.